 One great example is 'The Lord of the Rings' by J.R.R.
 Tolkien.
 It's a classic in the fantasy genre and is also highly regarded in the realm of literary fiction.
 Tolkien's elaborate world - building, complex characters, and profound themes such as the struggle between good and evil, and the corrupting nature of power, make it not just a fantasy adventure but also a work of great literary merit.

-Yes, comic books are typically classified as fiction.
-They often present imaginative stories and characters.
+Yes, romance books are typically classified as fiction.
+They often involve fictional characters and made-up storylines.

 Yes, Transformers books are typically classified as fiction.
 They often feature imaginative and fantastical elements.